What You Need for a Saltwater Aquarium

 Auto water filler

-Water from the aquarium constantly evaporates, and its salinity rises.
+Water from the aquarium continuously evaporates, and its salinity rises.
 You can avoid this by auto water filling, which adds water to the aquarium.

 You need this to prevent the overheating of water in hot weather.